 We booked the tubing through our hostel, paying the equivalent of about US$7 each for the day, including the tube hire and transport.
 We also had to pay a deposit (about the same amount as the trip package), which would be sacrificed if we didn’t return the tubes by 8pm; we cut this really close to the wire, and I’m sure a lot of people miss it.

-The downside for us was that Lisa unwittingly ingested some water from the river, which rendered her bedridden with illness for the best part of three days (hence my solo hike to Pha Ngeun).
+The downside for us was that Lisa unwittingly ingested some water from the river, which rendered her bedridden with illness for the best part of three days (hence my solo hike to Pha Ngern).
 A few others in our group suffered the same outcome.
 Be very careful in the water!

 River tubing is one of the classic things to do in Vang Vieng